zarembamateusz/EpgApp/README.md

 # Solution

-This is a solution to the 2020 recruitment task (instructions below).
+This is a solution to the 2020 recruitment task (instruction below).
 It was made in Kotlin using JetPack Compose, Retrofit2, RxJava, Glide.

 ## Screenshot
 ![Screenshot_20240912_210321](https://github.com/user-attachments/assets/13b5042b-15bc-4df2-80ae-74cc3cc9dec6)

+## Instruction

 Your task is to implement some parts of the app according to supplied designs and refactor messy code already present in the project.